You have been selected to be interviewed by the CISO about current information security practices within our US region Security Operations Center.

-“Not our customers.
+“Not our specific devices.
 Tell us what training you received on how things work here in the SOC.
-By which I mean how to login to systems, what passwords you were told to use, how you generated your public/private keys, or even how to get into this building.”
+By which I mean how to login to internal systems, what passwords you were told to use, how you generated your public/private keys, or even how to get into this building.”

 The security officer interjected, “So the manager showed you all this?
 Not our IT department who is in charge of issuing access?”

 I thought I had gotten my manager in trouble, but had to be honest, “Right.”

 The security officer scribbled something down on his notepad.
 That can’t be a good thing.